crustio/crust-wiki/docs/merchantGuidance.md

 ![register](assets/merchant/register.png)

-> Note: Before the registration, it needs to be made sure that the Group Owner should have over 0.01 basic CRU [Collateral] (#31 - Collateral Lock) locked in the account.
+> Note: Before the registration, it needs to be made sure that the Group Owner should have over 0.01 basic CRU [Collateral] (#31-merchant-collateral) locked in the account.

 ## 2. To configure order taking strategies